iraryc/northwind-workshop-express-server/README.md

     v14.15.4
   ```

-  > **Note:** If you do not have node installed you can install the LTS (Long-term Support) version from here: https://nodejs.org/en/
+  > **Note:** If you do not have node installed, you can install the LTS (Long-term Support) version from here: https://nodejs.org/en/

 - Clone this repository to your local computer.